Mac-Jackson/Mac-Jackson/README.md

 <h2>👨‍💻 Information Technology Projects: FSNA</h2>

-- <b>Full Stack Network Associate -
+- <b>FULL STACK NETWORK ASSOCIATE -
  I am part of the Full Stack Network Associate (FSNA) program, which is specifically designed to help individuals like me kickstart and advance their IT careers.
 This program focuses on a hands-on approach, combining technical education with career mentorship.
-It equips participants with essential foundational concepts and practical skills required to excel as netrwork engineers in todays's enyerprise environments.
+It equips participants with essential foundational concepts and practical skills required to excel as network engineers in todays's enterprise environments.
 - Foundational Technical Skills in Enterprise Networking</b>
   - [Switching](https://github.com/Mac-Jackson/FSNA-Switching)
   - [Routing](https://github.com/Mac-Jackson/FSNA-Routing)